Founders and Management

 From left to right:

-Colin Glass is an accomplished academic — his scientific work has been cited over 3000 times.
-He is an interdisciplinary expert in simulation, systems design and analysis.
+Colin Glass (CIO & Co-Founder) has a PhD in simulation and optimisation in quantum chemistry and is an accomplished academic — his scientific work has been cited over 3500 times.
+He has been working with distributed systems for over 15 years and among other things, has been developing novel consensus algorithms during the last 5.
+He is an expert in systems design, modelling, simulation and analysis.
 Furthermore, he is a sci-fi afficionado and believes in a future of seamless digital interoperability.

 We are proudly supported by Exist